djha-skin/candl/README.md

 ## Motivation

-I recently a blog post by Drew DeVault making a [request for a new YAML](https://drewdevault.com/2021/07/28/The-next-YAML.html) and I thought I'd take a crack at it.
+I a blog post by Drew DeVault making a [request for a new YAML](https://drewdevault.com/2021/07/28/The-next-YAML.html) and I thought I'd take a crack at it.